UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 (launching-a-pytorch-based-application)=
 ## Launching a PyTorch-based application

-For completeness, we provide an example of a job script that incorporates PyTorch singularity container.
+For completeness, we provide an example of a job script that incorporates a PyTorch singularity container.
 The script can be adapted according to the selective computing resources.

 ```bash
 #!/bin/bash -l